 KALAAMUGOSI WOMEN's EMPOWERMENT

-SHIFT is partnering with Great Lakes Coffee (GLC) to empower women coffee producers in Eastern Uganda
+SHIFT is partnering with Great Lakes Coffee to empower women coffee producers in Eastern Uganda

 Mount Elgon, Uganda, is known for producing some of the country’s best Arabica coffee.
 Unfortunately, this eastern region in Uganda is also where women face high levels of violence and discrimination.

-SHIFT and Great Lake Coffee support Kalaamugosi Women’s Society (Kalaamugosi) to overcome the multiple forms of discrimination and abuse, including early marriage, domestic violence, and restrictions on land ownership and access to justice.
+SHIFT, and Ugandan coffee export partner Great Lakes Coffee, support Kalaamugosi Women’s Society (Kalaamugosi) to overcome the multiple forms of discrimination and abuse, including early marriage, domestic violence, and restrictions on land ownership and access to justice.

 Kalaamugosi works with 1,246 farmers members (79% male, 21% female) across four districts.
 It has set-up a network of 27 farmer groups and four collection centers.
 The cooperative provides training in Good Agricultural Practices, supports farmers to achieve Rainforest Alliance certification and works with Great Lakes Coffee to provide farmers with a market for the sale of their coffee.
 By regularly engaging with farming families and hosting monthly meetings, Kalaamugosi works with both men and women to change behaviors and support women to develop a sense of dignity and empowerment.